 - Viral (often) but bacteria can also set it

-- Smoking or breathing in second-hand smoking for a longer period
+- Smoking or breathing in second-hand smoke for a longer period

 Bronchitis may be acute or chronic, bacterial, or viral.